mhahn2003/bc21/README.md

 - ~~Fix EC coms~~
 - ~~Add unit differentiation in coms~~
 - ~~Potential bug - not recognizing when EC switches sides?
 Need to test/debug more~~
+- Politicians and Slanderers not patrolling HQ properly
 - Politician AI
     - ~~Attacker~~
     - ~~Defender~~